 If you’re in the mood to geek out and pursue a deeper understanding of how the machines will get around to achieving this, do some wikireading about neural networks and deep learning.
 Also check out WolframAlpha for some insight into the spectrum of human expression that said machines will someday reduce to data science.

 Enter The Chatbots (Emergent Social Media)

 Refocusing our analysis on a new marketing paradigm, the net-net to consider is that the widespread trend of datafication driven by cloud computing will inevitably accelerate concomitant software innovation in the areas of data processing and abstraction, which in turn will elevate real time natural language processing to science reality.
-Jumping to the next curve after search and social will undoubtedly entail some form of real time value proposition as brands see the potential to achieve greater customer intimacy through engaging consumers directly by deploying chatbots to speak to them directly and in their native language via artificial intelligence.
+Jumping to the next curve after search and social will undoubtedly entail some form of emergent value proposition as brands see the potential to achieve greater customer intimacy through engaging consumers by deploying chatbots to speak to them directly and in their native language via artificial intelligence.

 Worth noting is that chatbots in their present form exist as primitive combinations of speech recognition and language databases.
 Check out OyeGennie for a good example of such.
 For the state of NLP art, check out Microsoft’s XiaoIce.
 Though by now you’ve likely already interacted with NLP through booking a meeting with someone’s artificially intelligent assistant.
 Was it Amy or Clara?

 In closing, note that the bot landscape already spans across social media, instant messaging, and various other online communication platforms—i.e. Facebook, Twitter, Slack, WhatsApp, Hangouts, WeChat, Telegram, Skype, SMS, email, etc. It's undeniable; bot space's gonna be yuuuuuuge.